 Christian Jude Remington is the founder, editor, and publisher of Collin County Journal.
 He is an undergraduate student at Texas Tech University majoring in political science, with plans to attend law school and pursue a career in public service spanning government, law, and politics.

-He launched the publication after seeing residents across local communities confused, alarmed, and often misinformed about what was happening around them, especially in matters involving emergency services, city government, development, and public accountability.
-What began as a desire to explain complicated local issues more clearly became the foundation for a larger mission: building an independent local news source that takes readers seriously.
+He launched the publication after seeing residents across Collin County confused, alarmed, and often misinformed about what was happening around them, especially in matters involving emergency services, city government, development, and public accountability.
+What began as a desire to explain complicated civic issues more clearly became the foundation for a larger mission: building an independent news source that takes readers seriously.

 His goal is to build an independent, nonpartisan publication that gives residents a clear and reliable understanding of what is happening in their cities and across Collin County more broadly.
 The mission is simple: inform people, protect them through knowledge, and refuse narrative pushing, political games, and careless reporting.